etendosoftware/docs/docs/products/etendo-classic/user-guide/material-requirement-planning/transactions.md

 ##### **Setup**

 !!! info
-    Apart from the set up screens in the [Material Requirement Planning module](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-configuration/material-requirement-planning-setup)  that are configured, additional setups are required:
+    Apart from the setup screens in the [Material Requirement Planning module](/docs/products/etendo-classic/user-guide/material-requirement-planning/setup/)  that are configured, additional setups are required:

 For the products that are planned in the **Manufacturing Plan**, the following configurations are required:

--   the [_Process plan_](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-configuration/production-management-setup#process-plan) is set up for the product.
+-   the [_Process plan_](/docs/products/etendo-classic/user-guide/production-management/setup/#process-plan) is set up for the product.
--   the **production checkbox** is selected in the [_Product_](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-management/masterdata-management#product) screen.
+-   the **production checkbox** is selected in the [_Product_](/docs/products/etendo-classic/user-guide/master-data-management/master-data/#product) screen.
 -   the **Purchasing tab** in the Product screen is filled out with the information required for MRP to make the calculations for the Manufacturing plan.

 For the products that are planned in the **Purchasing Plan**, the following configurations are required:

--   the purchase checkbox is selected in the [_Product_](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-management/masterdata-management#product) screen.
+-   the purchase checkbox is selected in the [_Product_](/docs/products/etendo-classic/user-guide/master-data-management/master-data/#product) screen.
 -   the price of the product is defined for the price list of the vendor that is entered in the Purchasing tab.
 -   the Purchasing tab in the Product screen is filled out with the information required for MRP to make the calculations for the Purchasing Plan.
 -   the vendor that is reflected as the Business Partner in the above mentioned Purchasing tab is filled out in the Business Partner screen: